Ayers Rock, Australia

 Getting There

-Park Entry and Passes
+Park Entry

 Respect and Conduct

-Carry at least two liters of water per person for any walk, more in warmer months.
+The Anangu ask that visitors do not photograph or enter certain areas.
+Posted signs are clear.
+The climbing closure is permanent.
+Carry at least two liters of water per person on any walk, more in warmer months.
 Sun protection is essential year-round.
-Mobile phone coverage is limited throughout the park and nonexistent on most trails.
+Mobile phone coverage is limited throughout the park and effectively nonexistent on most trails.
+The best preparation is to read the Cultural Centre materials before setting out.